Young artists drew a world where kindness defeats COVID-19 – We animated it

 As countries around the world went into COVID-19 lockdown, many young people reached out to UNHCR, the UN Refugee Agency, asking if there was a way to help while staying at home.
 We launched the 2020 Youth with Refugees Art Contest to give them a chance to use their creativity for a good cause.
 Within two months, we received 2,000 drawings from 100 countries.

 The selection of the seven global winners – whose drawings have been animated by Japanese studio SPEED inc. – was made by a jury drawn from UNHCR high-profile supporters, refugee members of our Global Youth Advisory Council, artists, animation experts and our partners.
 UNHCR has also awarded five regional prizes, five prizes for cartoons and 20 special mentions.
+All winners are receiving a box of pencils offered by Caran d’Ache, which partered with UNHCR for the art contest.
 All participants have received a certificate of participation.